 trigger three events will occur first

-the airway of the lungs will constrict then the Airways will become inflamed and lastly an excessive amount of mucus will be secreted each of these responses will cause resistance in the Airways in some cases a patient may still have mount Li inflamed Airways even without being exposed to a trigger asthma
+the airway of the lungs will constrict then the Airways will become inflamed and lastly an excessive amount of mucus will be secreted each of these responses will cause resistance in the Airways in some cases a patient may still have mount Li inflamed Airways even without being exposed to a trigger asthma attacks occur in episodes now how much

-these attacks occur does vary amongst
+these attacks occur does vary amongst individuals asthma attacks consist of

-shortness of breath wheezing while breathing in and out and coughing most insects are acute and the patient usually recovers their normal pulmonary function now that always isn't the case there are some cases in which a patient can experience a consistent obstruction of the Airways this is a condition
+shortness of breath wheezing while breathing in and out and coughing most insects are acute and the patient usually recovers their normal pulmonary function now that always isn't the case there are some cases in which a patient can experience a consistent obstruction of the Airways this is a condition called status asthmaticus if you asthma

 attacks are treated through